January 13, 2020

 The Takeaway

-Using the flywheel ideology will help you develop brand advocates for your company who can propel your growth.
-The goal of the flywheel is not to increase revenue, as the funnel’s purpose is, but rather to increase customer loyalty.
+Using the flywheel ideology can help you foster brand advocates for your company who can drive growth.
+The flywheel's objective is not solely to increase revenue, but to enhance customer loyalty.

 This post was originally published June 5, 2018.